-ME 03.02.01 The medical director(s) should be licensed and authorized to practice in the location in which the medical transport service is based and have educational experience in those areas of medicine that are commensurate with the mission statement and scope of care of the medical transport service (i.e., adult, pediatric, neonatal transport, etc.) or utilize specialty physicians as consultants when appropriate.
+ME 03.02.01 The medical director(s) should be licensed and authorized to practice in the location in which the medical transport service is based. and have educational experience in those areas of medicine that are commensurate with the mission statement and scope of care of the medical transport service (i.e., adult, pediatric, neonatal transport, etc.) or utilize specialty physicians as consultants when appropriate.

-ME 03.02.02 The medical director(s) should have experience in air and/or ground transport services and should have education as a medical director (see Education Matrix) as appropriate to the mission statement and scope of care and be familiar with the general concepts of appropriate utilization of transport services.
+ME 03.02.02 The medical director(s) should have experience in air and/or ground transport services and have educational experience in those areas of medicine that are commensurate with the mission statement and scope of care of the medical transport service (i.e., adult, pediatric, neonatal transport, etc.) or utilize specialty physicians as consultants when appropriate.
+The medical director should have education as a medical director (see Education Matrix) as appropriate to the mission statement and scope of care and be familiar with the general concepts of appropriate utilization of transport services.
 In addition, the medical director should be current and demonstrate competency or provide documentation of equivalent educational experiences directed by the mission statement and scope of care.
 Certifications are required as pertinent to the program's scope of care.
 If a physician is board-certified in an area appropriate to the mission and scope of care of the service, certifications #1 and #12 are optional.